Exploring Persona Sentiment Sensitivity in Personalized Dialogue Generation: Abstract

 \section{Abstract}

 Personalized dialogue systems have advanced considerably with the integration of user-specific personas into large language models (LLMs).
 However, while LLMs can effectively generate personalized responses, the influence of persona sentiment on dialogue quality remains underexplored.
 In this work, we conduct a large-scale analysis of dialogues generated using a range of polarized user profiles.
-Our experiments reveal that dialogues involving negatively polarized users tend to overemphasize persona attributes, leading to increased entailment and contradiction instances and lower overall coherence.
-In contrast, positively polarized profiles yield dialogues that selectively incorporate persona information, resulting in smoother and more coherent interactions.
+Our experiments reveal that dialogues involving negatively polarized users tend to overemphasize persona attributes.
+In contrast, positively polarized profiles yield dialogues that selectively incorporate persona information, resulting in smoother interactions.
 Furthermore, we find that personas with weak or neutral sentiment generally produce lower-quality dialogues.
-Motivated by these findings, we propose a dialogue generation approach that explicitly accounts for persona polarity by combining a turn-based generation strategy with a profile ordering mechanism.
-Our study provides new insights into the sensitivity of LLMs to persona sentiment and offers guidance for developing more robust and nuanced personalized dialogue systems.
+Motivated by these findings, we propose a dialogue generation approach that explicitly accounts for persona polarity by combining a turn-based generation strategy with a profile ordering mechanism and sentiment-aware prompting.
+Our study provides new insights into the sensitivity of LLMs to persona sentiment and offers guidance for developing more robust and nuanced personalized dialogue systems.\footnote{Our implementation is publicly available at \url{https://github.com/imsongpasimin/PesonaSensitivity}}